MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

-> [!NOTES]
+> [!NOTE]
 > **SECTION TODOS**
-> - cull intro content from Janna and Mustafa's doc contributions; intro is typically *"1-2 sentences to briefly explain this architecture.
+> - cull/reconcile intro content from Janna and Mustafa's doc contributions
->   The full scenario info will go in the "Scenario details" section"*
+> - intro is typically *"1-2 sentences to briefly explain this architecture.
+The full scenario info will go in the "Scenario details" section"*

-### Janna:
+[Janna:]
 Remote patient monitoring is a subset of clinical care where care is accessed and delivered using remote health devices and care is based on individualized care plan parameters.
 Combining single or multiple Internet of Things (IoT) devices allows for a more holistic health data picture to optimize treatment plans and clinician workflows.
 The stack of Azure Health Data Services and features within can support the remote monitoring of health data allowing for sense making and health data analytics

 This article provides an overview of the Azure Health Data Services that support solutions for remote patient monitoring.
 You'll learn about the different data processing stages within the Health Data services that transforms device data into Fast Healthcare Interoperability Resources (FHIR®)-based [Observation](https://www.hl7.org/fhir/observation.html) resources to support remote patient monitoring.
 The [MedTech service](/azure/healthcare-apis/iot/iot-connector-overview) feature will be the first step in setting up remote patient monitoring.

-### Mustafa:
+[Mustafa:]

-Health Systems, hospitals, and large physician practices are shifting to hospital@home initiatives (aka remote patient monitoring).
-Many of these enterprise clients are already integrated with the Microsoft Cloud for Healthcare platform to help implementing remote pateint monitoring at scale, in a secured and cost-effective manner.
-One of the corner stones of the Microsoft Cloud for Healthcare is the MedTech service in Azure Health Data Services – which is a Platform as a service (PaaS) that enables you to gather data from diverse medical devices and convert it into a Fast Healthcare Interoperability Resources (FHIR®) service format.
+Health Systems, hospitals, and large physician practices are shifting to hospital@home initiatives (also known as remote patient monitoring).
+Many of these enterprise clients are already integrated with the Microsoft Cloud for Healthcare platform to help implementing remote patient monitoring at scale, in a secured and cost-effective manner.
+One of the corner stones of the Microsoft Cloud for Healthcare is the MedTech service in Azure Health Data Services.
+MedTech is a Platform as a service (PaaS) that enables you to gather data from diverse medical devices and convert it into a Fast Healthcare Interoperability Resources (FHIR®) service format.

-The MedTech service provides the ability to translate many types of medical device data into a unified FHIR format enables MedTech service to successfully link devices, health data, labs, and remote in-person care to support the clinician, care team, patient, and family.
+FHIR enables MedTech to successfully link devices, health data, labs, and remote in-person care to support the clinician, care team, patient, and family.
 As a result, this capability can facilitate the discovery of important clinical insights and trend capture.
 It can also help make connections to new device applications and enable advanced research projects.

 ## Architecture

-The following example provides an intelligent remote patient monitoring solution.
-It will help elevate many of the device integration challenges your organization is bound to face when building such a solution at scale.

-> [!NOTES]
+> [!NOTE]
 > **SECTION TODOS**
 > - diagram: decide whether to pursue trademark/logo usage perms from Apple/Google/fitbit, or replace with generic mobile device icons
 > - diagram: review/complete the Visio; when final upload to blob storage and create new .png
 > - dataflow: review/complete steps 1 thru 8
-> - components: complete after dataflow is completed
+> - components: complete after dataflow section is completed
 > - alternatives: TBD

+The following example provides an intelligent remote patient monitoring solution.
+It will help alleviate many of the device integration challenges your organization is bound to face when building such a solution at scale.

 :::image type="content" source="./images/remote-patient-monitoring.png" alt-text="Diagram of remote patient monitoring architecture using healthcare devices and Azure services." lightbox="./images/remote-patient-monitoring.png" border="false" :::